 In this tutorial, you will use k6 to do load testing on a simple API hosted on the Heroku platform.
 Then you will learn how to interpret the results obtained from the tests.
-This tutorial is a companion to HTTP request testing with k6.
+Along the way, you will learn how to automate your k6 tests in a continuous integration (CI) pipeline to get consistent, reliable feedback as you make updates to your API.

 Prerequisites